 REGULATORY OVERVIEW

-The following is an overview of the principal electrical power regulatory regimes to which Capital Power's current operations are subject.
+The following is an overview of the principal electricity and power regulatory regimes to which Capital Power's current operations are subject.
 Environmental regulations affecting Capital Power's operations are discussed under "Business of Capital Power - Environmental Regulation".